Coronavirus (COVID-19) updates and resources

 Learn about more about COVID-19

-The best way to prevent infection is to avoid being exposed to the virus.
-Check the Centers for Disease Control and Prevention (CDC) website at cdc.gov/coronavirus for up-to-date information.
-If you are traveling, visit cdc.gov for the CDC’s most current travel guidelines.
+The best way to prevent infection is to get a COVID-19 vaccine when it is available to you.
+Check the CDC website for up-to-date information If you are traveling, visit cdc.gov or the CDC’s most current guidelines.

 Good health habits can also help prevent and fight COVID-19.
 Here are some tips: